-This guide contains detailed instructions for the northern Ontario survey protocol only.
+This guide contains detailed instructions for the central Ontario survey protocol only.
 Check the map above to make sure that you have the correct guide, data sheets, and broadcast for your region.
 Both the surveyor and assistant should be familiar with the protocol before attempting the first survey.
-Please take care of your CD and hold on to it for future surveys.
-The CD should last several years but if it no longer provides a quality sound or not longer functions please request a new one
+For those still using CDs, we stopped bulk production in 2022 so please take care of your existing CD.
+The CD should last several years but if it no longer provides a quality sound or not longer functions please request a new one (while quantities last), a USB drive or download the owlcentral broadcast file